4ms/metamodule/docs/simulator-ext-plugins.md

 Since this is a bit of a hack, there are some limitations:

 - Plugins cannot use POSIX filesystem calls to access files in their assets/ dir.
-  Plugins *can* access these ttf fonts and png files for widgets, using the rack interface, but calls to fopen(), fread(), etc. will not find the files in the assets/ dir.
+  Plugins *can* access .ttf fonts and .png files for widgets loaded by the rack interface or by the native plugin ModuleInfo interface.
+But calls to fopen(), fread(), etc. will not find the files in the assets/ dir.
 The reason is that on hardware the assets are loaded as a FatFS RAM disk.
-The simulator simulates this untarring and mounting of the RAM Disk (one goal of the simulator is to closely imitate hardware, so doing it this way is intentional).
+The simulator simulates mounting the FatFS RAM Disk and accesses the files via that instead of directly from the host computer.
+(One goal of the simulator is to closely imitate hardware, so doing it this way is intentional).
 It probably wouldn't be too difficult to make a workaround for this.

 - Other filesystem calls might not work.
 I haven't explored every edge case, but in general since the simulator is simulating the filesystem of the